-The Property is located in the Snowstorm Mountains Mining District in the western part of Elko County, Nevada.
-The center of the Property is approximately 17 km northwest of the town of Midas, the location of Klondex’s Ken Snyder (“Midas”) underground gold mine and approximately 18 km east-northeast of Newmont’s open pit Twin Creeks gold mine and approximately 25 km northeast of Barrick Gold’s Turquoise Ridge mine.
+The Property is situated in the Snowstorm Mountains Mining District in the western part of Elko County, Nevada.
+The Property is located approximately 17 km northwest of Klondex’s Ken Snyder (“Midas”) underground gold mine, approximately 18 km east-northeast of Newmont’s Twin Creeks gold mine and approximately 25 km northeast of Barrick Gold’s Turquoise Ridge mine.

 In 2010, West Kirkland Mining drilled two core holes on the Property.
-DH-2010-1 is located on the Clayton Veins system, situated about 1 km south-southwest of the northern zone.
-Beginning at 64.4 m depth, the hole intercepted a 2m vein zone that assayed 5.5 g/t Au, including a 1 m interval @ 9.27 g/t Au and 73 g/t Ag.
+Drill hole WG-1001 is located on the Clayton Veins system, situated about 1 km south-southwest of the more extensively explored northern vein zones.
+Beginning at 64.4 m depth, the hole intercepted a 2 m vein zone that assayed 5.5 g/t Au, including a 1 m interval @ 9.29 g/t Au and 73 g/t Ag.
 The Clayton Veins system trends NW-SE and has been tested by only this one drill hole.
 The parallel Prochnau Veins system, located about 300 m to the NE, has not yet been drill-tested below 42 metres from the surface.
-Both these vein systems are open to the NW and SE, and evidence of veining has been traced over 2,000 m strike length.
+Both these vein systems are open along strike and to depth.

-The exploration target/model for the Property is based on the Midas mine located about 16 km (10 miles) to the south-east.
-Goldstorm sits near the intersection of three important gold-bearing structural corridors: the Getchell Trend; the Carlin/Midas Trend; and the Northern Nevada Rift.
-It is interpreted that the intercept in hole DH-2010-1 is near the top of a blind, potentially high grade shoot similar to the geological setting observed at the Midas Mine.
+The exploration target/model for the Property is based on the high-grade Midas Au-Ag mine located about 17 km (11 miles) to the southeast.
+Goldstorm sits near the intersection of three important gold-bearing structural corridors: the Getchell Trend; the Carlin/Midas Trend and the Northern Nevada Rift.

 About Stakeholder Gold

-Stakeholder Gold is a Canadian mineral exploration company headquartered in Toronto, Canada.
-The primary focus of the Corporation is to explore the Goldstorm property in Elko County, Nevada (USA).
-Stakeholder is also exploring on its 100% owned Ballarat Gold Project located in the White Gold District of the Yukon Territory.
+Stakeholder Gold Corporation is a Canadian mineral exploration company headquartered in Toronto, Canada.
+The primary focus of the Corporation during 2017 is to explore the Goldstorm property in Elko County, Nevada (USA).
+Stakeholder is also exploring on its 100% owned Ballarat Gold Project located in the White Gold District of the Yukon Territory, Canada.

 President & CEO